Do you hear the word postpartum and automatically think depression? Are you or a family member confused about postpartum doulas?

-Can my mom or sister be my postpartum doula or newborn care specialist?
+Can my mom or sister be my postpartum doula?

 Unless your mom or sister is a trained postpartum doula, probably not.
 Your family members are emotionally invested in you and your baby and we can never replace the special role they play in your life.
 Our postpartum doulas and newborn care specialists are trained in normal postpartum recovery and infant care and are your resident baby experts.
 Caring for you while nurturing your existing relationships is a priority for us.

 What if I already have a lot of family support?

 That's awesome!
 Our doulas can come alongside your family members to help you make the most out of the early days of your new baby.
 We can also fill in the gaps (hello, overnight care!) to make sure that you always have the care that you want and need.

 I'm nervous about having a stranger in my home.
 How do I know my family is safe?

 Absolutely!
 We are available around the clock, including daytime and evening hours.
 If your partner is going back to work, we can help ease the transition and work with you to establish routines that work for you and your family.
 If the after work 'til bedtime hours have you feeling stressed, we can come.